 - Using Classroom Assessment Techniques (CATs), Eberly Center for Teaching Excellence, Carnegie Mellon University.
 What questions to ask when planning a CAT, and specific types to try in the classroom (i.e. Minute Paper, Muddiest Point).

 - Summative Assessment, Teaching and Learning Center, University of Tennessee Knoxville.
 Examples of summative assessment, such as collaborative exams, portfolios, and case studies.

 - Summative Assessment in Higher Education: practices in disarray, Peter T. Knight, The Open University.
 Research article about issues with relying on solely summative assessment in the classroom.

 - The Learning Portfolio: A Powerful Idea for Significant Learning, John Zubizarreta, The Idea Center.
 In-depth IDEA paper about using learning portfolios, including what they are, their purpose and potential contents, and how it helps students and teachers track learning.

-- Tools and Techniques for Course Improvement, created by Richard Fry, WWU
+- Tools and Techniques for Program Improvement, created by Richard Fry, WWU

 - Assessment Strategies, Teaching Handbook, CIIA WWU.

 1. Frye, R., Mckinney, G. R., & Trimble, J. E. (2006).
 Tools and Techniques for Course Improvement: Handbook for Course Review and Assessment of Student Learning.
 Western Washington University: Bellingham, WA.